-Employees should use the restroom designated by their department manager.
+Employees must use the restrooms in areas designated by their department manager.

-Smoking
+Smoking and Vaping

-For health and safety considerations, the Company philosophy discourages smoking.
-Smoking is prohibited in all locations on Company property except those specifically designated as smoking areas.
+For health and safety considerations, the Company discourages smoking and vaping.
+Smoking and vaping are prohibited in all locations on Company property except those specifically designated as smoking areas.